The 'Forgotten Olympians': Winners Even Without Medals

 But talk to some of these athletes, and you realize "forgotten" is a relative term.
 Here's what just a few of them have to say.

 "Oh yeah, my phone was exploding with messages!
-From my family, friends," Alexa Paginini said.
+From my family, friends," Alexia Paganini said.

 The 16-year-old American-Swiss athlete had just finished her free skate in the ladies figure skating competition at the Gangneung Ice Arena.
 She would place 21st in her first Olympics.
-While the world talked about the top three — Alina Zagitova and Evgenia Medvedeva for the Olympic Athletes From Russia contingent, and Canadian Kaetlyn Osmond-Paginini heard from family, friends and Switzerland, the country she decided to represent last year.
+While the world talked about the top three — Alina Zagitova and Evgenia Medvedeva for the Olympic Athletes From Russia contingent, and Canadian Kaetlyn Osmond — Paganini heard from family, friends and Switzerland, the country she decided to represent last year.
 She was born and raised and lives in the U.S., but has had a Swiss passport since birth.

-"It means a lot to me to represent a country that's so close to my roots," said Paginini, whose father is from Switzerland.
+"It means a lot to me to represent a country that's so close to my roots," said Paganini, whose father is from Switzerland.
 "To know my whole family from Switzerland is watching me.
 It's just an honor."

 And she didn't mind not being part of the global conversation about the Olympic figure skating competition, one of the Games' marquee events.

-Note: A previous version of this story misspelled the names of Alexia Paganini and Sofia Goggia.